While I was in Tampa last week, I worked out in the parking lot of Motel 8.

-You just want to be a half an inch off the ground because it has less impact on your body, knees, ankles, hips, and spine.
+You just want to be half an inch off the ground because it has less impact on your body, knees, ankles, hips, and spine.

-Remember, when I am doing a jump rope, you see my feet are barely coming off the ground, my elbows are nice and tight.
+Remember, when I am doing a jump rope, you see my feet are barely coming off the ground, and my elbows are nice and tight.
 Movement is only happening at my wrists.

 #4 – How to Get More Out of Jump Roping?

 To increase intensity I can go to a running skip.
 Notice that I am always on my toes and my heels never touch the ground.